Vivi Janiss: Career

+Janis was a protegee of Ben Bernie, and she sang with his orchestra at the College Inn in Chicago.
+The Chicago Tribune reported that she "rates high favor with the patrons" there.
+She went from that engagement to the Garrick Theater, replacing Blossom Seeley as the lead in Girl Crazy.

-Vivi Janiss's father was Earl Alexander Jamison, born August 3, 1889, in Nebraska, and died June 17, 1962, in California.
-He was married to Helen Matilda Jamison née Liljgren.
-They were traveling theatricals in the Midwest in the 1920s and 1930s, eventually settling in California.
-Vivi was their only child.
-A native of Nebraska, she was the second wife of actor and comedian Bob Cummings, to whom she was wed from 1935 to 1943.
-The couple met while performing in 1934 in the Ziegfeld Follies on Broadway.
-In the 1934 Follies, Bob Cummings, performing under the stage name of Brice Hutchins, and Vivi (billed as Vivian Janis) on January 4, 1934 gave the first live performance of the Vernon Duke and E. Y. Harburg song “ I Like The Likes of You.”
+Janis had performed one week with Leon Balasco's Orchestra at the Palace Theatre when Mrs. Florenz Zigfeld signed her for the new Zigfeld Follies in July 1933.
+She performed three songs in Ziegfeld Follies of 1934.
+In the 1934 Follies, Bob Cummings, performing under the stage name of Brice Hutchins, and Vivi (billed as Vivian Janis) on January 4, 1934 gave the first live performance of the Vernon Duke and E. Y. Harburg song “I Like The Likes of You.”
+She also performed on Broadway in Miracle in the Mountains (1947).

 She was also the voice of Walt Disney's Daisy Duck and appeared on both the Gunsmoke radio and television series.
 Other radio credits included Escape, Suspense, Yours Truly, Johnny Dollar, and On Stage.

 From 1952 to 1955, Janiss appeared in five episodes of Jack Webb's original TV version of the police series Dragnet (again also acting on the radio version).
 From 1953 to 1957, she was cast in four episodes of the Schlitz Playhouse of Stars anthology series.
 From 1954 to 1959, Janiss appeared as Myrtle Davis in 11 episodes of Robert Young's Father Knows Best situation comedy series, which aired on NBC and then CBS.
 From 1959 to 1962, she had supporting episodic roles in six episodes of the NBC Western series Wagon Train with Ward Bond and John McIntire.
 She appears in the Highway Patrol episode "Reckless Driving".

 In 1955, she played the historical Mary Todd Lincoln in "How Chance Made Lincoln President" in the anthology series TV Reader's Digest.
 Richard Gaines was cast as Abraham Lincoln.

 In 1957, Janiss joined Frank Ferguson as guest stars in the roles of Mabel and Frank Cliff in the episode "No Blaze of Glory" of Rod Cameron's syndicated series State Trooper, a story of a presumed arson case with a surprise ending set in Goldfield, Nevada.
 In 1959, Janiss was cast the role of Ella Westover in a second State Trooper episode, "Excitement at Milltown," along with Dayton Lummis and Suzanne Lloyd, a story about mysterious accidents at a remote lumber mill.
 On December 4, 1959, Janiss was cast in the CBS anthology series Westinghouse Desilu Playhouse, hosted by Desi Arnaz in the episode "The Hanging Judge" in which James Whitmore portrays a judge intent on bringing about vengeance of the killer of the judge's daughter.
 Others cast in the episode were John McIntire, as Janiss's husband, Jean Hagen, Buddy Ebsen, and Warren Berlinger.